 Before you begin:

 Survey of the property by a qualified surveyor has been implemented and corner stakes are clearly marked.
-Make sure that corner stakes have not been damaged or moved by excavation activity, which in most cases will require another survey.
+Make sure that corner stakes and benchmarks have not been damaged or moved by excavation activity, which in most cases will require another survey.

 Make sure the site is clear of debris and obstructions.